stuntrally/stuntrally3/docs/Localization.md

 You can easily and conveniently translate on the [webpage](https://hosted.weblate.org/projects/stunt-rally-3/stunt-rally-3/).
 It has some more features.

-_You can also download the translation from there and translate it locally using a tool like eg. [PoEdit](https://sourceforge.net/projects/poedit/._
+_You can also download the translation from there and translate it locally using a tool like [PoEdit](https://sourceforge.net/projects/poedit/)._

 ### How to start

-  - Get yourself an account on Weblate, if you don't have one already (and if it's needed)
+  - Get yourself an account on Weblate, if you don't have one already
-  - Pick your language and join its translation team (on website, link above)
-  - Add a language if it is not there (if you intend to translate at least 20% of it)
+  - Pick your language or add language if it's not there _(if you intend to translate at least 20% of it)_
-  - Start translating
+  - Press Translate to start, pick unfinished strings or other from combo

 ### Order